News, projects, tips, observations, and general musings

 It struck me that this is completely true.
 One of the great appeals of MODX is stated in its official slogan: “MODX Is Creative Freedom.”
 Yes, there is a certain structure to the site manager, but even that is extremely flexible; there are ways to customize almost everything about it.
 Every website I build has a different combination of features, and the site manager for these sites can be anything from slightly different to very different in terms of what appears where when a client is editing their site.
 On the front end of course, there is no evidence at all that a site built in MODX.
 It’s completely transparent.
 It’s more of a framework than a “system.”
 The sales tactic for software is usually to tout all the features it has.
 While that’s important, and there are many features that we love about MODX, there are also a lot of things that it doesn’t do (that other systems require you to do), and that’s just as important!
 But how do you sell a product (even if it’s free) based on what it isn’t?

 I do think MODX is starting to get more of a buzz around it.
 I was reading a high-profile website recently that talked about what to look for when considering building a good website, and I was someone surprised that, in the section about content management system, the article said “make sure you use a good content management system, like Wordpress, Joomla, or MODX.”
 It used to be that Wordpress, Joomla, and Drupal were the big three that everyone associated with CMSs, so I was amazed that Drupal wasn’t mentioned at all, with MODX taking its place.

 Our clients want great websites that are easy to manage.
-MODX happens to be the tool that most easily lets us provide that to them, and enables us to guarantee that their websites are future-proof; there is nothing that won’t be able to add, even web technologies that haven’t been invented yet.
+MODX happens to be the tool that most easily lets us provide that to them, and enables us to guarantee that their websites are future-proof; there is nothing that you won’t be able to add — even web technologies that haven’t been invented yet.